zextras/tech-doc/source/_includes/multiserver_install.rst

 ------------

-For each node, the single server's :ref:`software-requirements` are valid and apply for multiserver installation as well.
+For each node, the single server's :ref:`software-requirements` are valid and apply for multi-server installation as well.
 Regarding the :ref:`system-requirements`, consider that by dividing the load on more nodes you may need less resources (although we recommend at least 4GB of RAM on each node).
 Moreover, make sure to configure the hostname